Cutting-Edge FloGraft Can Alleviate Knee Pain

 New York, NY & Greenwich, CT (PRWEB) May 16, 2017

-FloGraft is one of several bio-derived substances orthopaedists and sports medicine doctors have been using in recent years as part of a “regenerative medicine” effort.
+FloGraft is one of several bio-derived substances orthopaedists doctors have been using in recent years as part of a “regenerative medicine” effort.
 This cutting-edge treatment makes use of amniotic fluid, which cushions and protects babies during pregnancy and is harvested during cesarean births without harming mother or baby, Dr. Plancher explains.

 The injectable treatment adds another alternative for a nonsurgical treatment for osteoarthritis, which is one of the most common health problems in the United States.
 Arthritis of the knee affects about 10% of men and 13% of women over age 60 nationwide, according to the National Institutes of Health.
 Often called wear-and-tear arthritis, the pain, stiffness, decreased range of motion and swelling it causes not only makes it hard to move around easily, but takes away some of the enjoyment of life for those affected.